faisalfh5/FundMe-Crowdfunding/README.md

 10 * 10 ** 18 specifies that you want 10 full tokens to be minted to your address.

+#Note
-Note: You might be wondering why we did not just write 10 in the amount, instead of 10 ** 18 (which is actually 10 ^ 18).
+You might be wondering why we did not just write 10 in the amount, instead of 10 ** 18 (which is actually 10 ^ 18).

 Essentially, Solidity does not support floating point numbers - that is decimals.
 Also, since ERC20 tokens deal with money, using floating point numbers is a bad idea.